jacklightChen/spectrum/README.md

 # Evaluation

-The scripts folder contains scripts to test all protocols, including testing fixed zipf with varying threads and fixed threads with varying zipf.
+The scripts folder contains scripts to test all execution schemes, including testing fixed zipf with varying threads and fixed threads with varying zipf.

 The parameters in **bench-threads-tps.py/bench-skew-tps.py** can be modified to test different benchmarks.